matchparent/v_urchin_blog/README.md

 - **Day.js**: A minimalist JavaScript library for parsing, validating, manipulating, and displaying dates and times.
 - **Axios**: A promise-based HTTP client for making API requests.
 - **ESLint & Prettier**: For code linting and formatting, ensuring code consistency and quality.

-Database deployed on Railway, Next deployed on Vercel